pic

 Introduction

-Overall, our discussions to this point have largely focused on the syntax and work distribution of these approaches.
+Essentially, our discussions to this point have largely focused on the syntax and work distribution of parallelization approaches.
 Therefore, we have yet to address how to apply multithreading in real scenarios.
 Furthermore, given the possibility of dependencies between computations, how to parallelize is only part of the challenge: knowing when to parallelize is equally important.

 After this, we revisit the parallelization of for-loops, this time using @spawn.
 In particular, leveraging the additional control that @spawn provides over task creation, we'll demonstrate how to apply multithreading in the presence of a ubiquitous type of dependency: reductions.